Plugins

 -

-command is used at the end of the installation to execute instructions that are usually not related to the file system.
-It will be used as the postinst of the generated debian package. -
+install: The installcommand is used at the end of the installation to execute instructions that are usually not related to the file system.
+It will be used as the postinst of the generated debian package.

-command is used before the debian package is removed.
-It will be used as the prerm of the generated debian package. -
+uninstall: The uninstallcommand is used before the debian package is removed.
+It will be used as the prerm of the generated debian package.

 Dependencies